zognin/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Usability Requirements:
-    * Should work on systems with Java 11 and above
+    * Should work on systems with Java 11 and above.
-    * Should work for colorblind individuals

 2. Business/Domain Requirements:
-    * Booking slots in the app are fixed to be 1.5 hour
+    * Booking slots in the app are fixed to be 1 hour 30 minutes.
-    * Each booking has a max capacity (of clients)
+    * Each booking has a max capacity (of clients).

 3. Data Requirements:
-    * Data of clients and bookings should persist after the app closes
+    * Data of clients and bookings should persist after the app closes.

 ### Glossary